evandisoft/decjs/Readme.md

 // This creates a div in the body element of class 'maindiv' that has an input, a label, and a button.
 // It saves references for the input and the button.
-The reference can be retrieved even if the
+The references can be retrieved even if the
 // input or the button are arbitrarily nested. decjs.body(
     c.div({class:'maindiv'},